 Maybe you have not planted anything in your garden yet, but a soil test showed a magnesium deficiency.
 Or, maybe you saw signs of magnesium deficiency in last year’s crop, and want to avoid the same problem this year.

-To improve your garden this year, add some Epsom salt (magnesium sulfate) directly to your soil, along with any other solid fertilizers you use (compost, manure, etc.)
+To treat a magnesium deficiency in your soil, add some Epsom salt (magnesium sulfate), along with any other fertilizers you use (such as compost, manure, etc.)

 If you have already planted this year and your plants are showing signs of magnesium deficiency, don’t worry.
-You can also make a spray to treat your plants directly.
+You can also make a spray to treat your plants directly by their leaves.

 Then, spray the leaves of the plants suffering from magnesium deficiency.
 This is known as foliar feeding, and the plant will absorb the solution directly through its leaves.